bbottema/simple-java-mail/API_DOCUMENTATION_IMPROVEMENT_PLAN/02-copyable-api-examples/05-outlook-msg-conversion.md

 # Correct Outlook MSG conversion calls

-- Status: Planned
+- Status: Done
 - Priority: Medium
-- Work: Documentation
+- Work: Documentation and source Javadocs

 ## Problem

-The examples read binary `.msg` data into a Java `String` and pass it to overloads whose `String` parameter means a filename.
+The examples call a nonexistent `readToString(...)` helper, implying that binary `.msg` data should be decoded into a Java `String`, and then pass that value to overloads whose `String` parameter means a filename.

 ## Plan